 Who can make a request?

-Any RGU student or member of staff can place a request for an inter-library loan.
+Any RGU student (with the exception of those on short courses) or member of staff can place a request for an inter-library loan.
 Before you make the request, please note the following:

 - Check!
-Around 50% of the requests we receive are already available within RGU Library collections.
+Around 50% of the requests we receive are already available within RGU Library collections or are freely available on the internet.
 Please ensure you have checked LibrarySearch and the relevant databases.
 You may find it useful to install the LibKey Nomad browser extension as this will help identify RGU subscribed content when searching online.
 Google Scholar is also a very useful tool for checking both RGU subscribed content and whether the item you require is available on open access terms.
 To set RGU Library in Google Scholar go to the three bars at the top left of the home page, choose Library Links, and search for Robert Gordon University.

 - Prioritise!
 We know it can be tempting to request a whole list of articles or books but we ask that you be sure that you really need the item before submitting the form.
 Inter-library loans incur a cost to both your School and the Library.